Sheet Pan Salmon and Veggies

 Instructions

-- Preheat oven to 425 degrees F and line large baking sheet with silicone mat or unbleached parchment paper.
+- Preheat oven to 400 degrees F and line large 9×13 baking sheet with unbleached parchment paper.

-- In a small bowl, add honey, lemon juice, garlic, salt, pepper and whisk.
+- In a small bowl, add honey, lemon juice, soy sauce, garlic, oregano, red pepper flakes, salt and pepper, and whisk.

-- Place salmon fillet in the middle of the baking sheet, pour 1/3 of honey garlic sauce on top and spread with a brush.
+- Place salmon fillet in the middle of the baking sheet, brush 1/3 of honey garlic sauce on top.

-- Bake for 30 minutes with squash side further in the oven.
-Serve hot, with a side of quinoa if you wish.
+- Serve hot, with a side of quinoa, if you wish.
 Perfect for a meal prep.

 Nutrition